Rail transport in Sudan

 Sudan has 4,725 kilometers of narrow-gauge, single-track railways.
-The main line runs from Wadi Halfa on the Egyptian border to Khartoum and southwest to El-Obeid via Sannar and Kosti, Sudan, with extensions to Nyala in Southern Darfur and Wau in Western Bahr al Ghazal, South Sudan.
-Other lines connect Atbarah and Sannar with Port Sudan, and Sannar with Ad Damazin.
-A 1,400-kilometer line serves the al Gezira cotton-growing region.
+The main line runs from Wadi Halfa on the Egyptian border to Khartoum and southwest to El-Obeid via Sennar and Kosti, with extensions to Nyala in Southern Darfur and Wau in Western Bahr al Ghazal, South Sudan.
+Other lines connect Atbara and Sennar with Port Sudan, and Sennar with Ad-Damazin.
+A 1,400-kilometer line serves the Al Jazirah cotton-growing region.
 There are plans to rehabilitate rail transport to reverse decades of neglect and declining efficiency.
 Service on some lines may be interrupted during the rainy season.